AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 To create a Candlestick series explicitly, call the {api:anychart.charts.Cartesian#candlestick}candlestick(){api} method.

-The following sample demonstrates how a basic single-series Japanese Candlestick chart is created using an imaginable price ranges:
+The following sample demonstrates how a basic single-series Japanese Candlestick chart is created:

 ```
 // create a data set